 Providence Democratic mayoral candidate Jorge Elorza's campaign raised $198,084 from 684 contributors during the most recent filing period and has a balance of $161,695.

 In a statement, Elorza said, “The outpouring of support for my campaign has been overwhelming.
 I am honored to have such strong support from people across our city and beyond who believe in our vision for taking Providence in a new direction and are committed to winning this election.”

 The Center for Public Integrity, a non-partisan investigative group in Washington, DC, says Rhode Island led the nation in the amount of spending per voter on political ads so far in 2014.

 Pennsylvania led the country with the most overall spending on political ads, with more than $37 million dollars, and Rhode Island placed 15th in that category.
 Yet the CPI says the Ocean State’s hard-fought Democratic gubernatorial primary sparked the most spending per-voter on campaign commercials.

 Did Rhode Island's primary election on Tuesday reflect a repudiation of the status quo or a reinforcement of political norms?
 A fair bit of each, as it turns out, dear reader.
 So consider the evidence presented below, feel free to drop me a line at idonnis (at) ripr (dot) org, and stay tuned on the twitters for more of my dispatches as we move toward November 4.

-What a week in Rhode Island politics.
-Welcome back to my weekly column, and thanks for stopping by.
+Four days until primary day in Rhode Island, and then a sprint to the November 4 general election.
+So thanks for stopping by for my weekly column.
 As always, feel free to drop me a line at idonnis (at) ripr (dot) org, and to follow me on the twitters.
-Let's get snapping.
+Here we go.